Code-Parrot-ai/10x-frontend-developer/intermediate/framer-animations.md

 ### Framer's `motion` component

-At the heart of Framer Motion is the motion component, a powerful and flexible tool that transforms standard React components or HTML elements into animated wonders.
-There's a motion component for every HTML and SVG element, for instance motion.div, motion.circle etc. When you use a motion component, you're not just working with a static element anymore.
+At the heart of Framer Motion is the `motion` component, a powerful and flexible tool that transforms standard React components or HTML elements into animated wonders.
+There's a motion component for every HTML and SVG element, for instance `motion.div`, `motion.circle` etc. When you use a motion component, you're not just working with a static element anymore.
 Instead, you gain access to a suite of properties that control animations, gestures, and more.

 Creating a React Component and using the `motion` component, importing it from "framer-motion"